 The Probable Trust Registry debuted at Elizabeth Dee Gallery in New York in 2013; in 2015, it saw Piper awarded the Golden Lion at the Venice Biennale.
 To what extent has its meaning changed in that short period?
 Can history redeem philosophy?
 Over the last three decades, Piper’s main theoretical project has been Rationality and the Structure of the Self (2008).
 The work, a two-volume book of Kantian meta-ethical theory, attempts to combat the utilitarian conception of human selfhood (‘egocentric rationality’), which sees nothing beyond the maximization of individual gain.
 Steeped as much in game theory and the constitutional German Basic Law as it is in Kant, it aims to compose and expose the complex social contracts we establish simply by virtue of being human.

 In 2008, while in Germany, Piper learned she was on the US government’s Suspicious Traveller watchlist.
-Her protest – a refusal to return to the US – saw her stripped of her philosophy tenure at Wesleyan University.
-In the introduction to her book’s second volume (which was republished in 2012, but remains open-source), Piper writes of being ‘gently eased out of the United States, gently eased out of my tenured full professorship […] or any remaining status in that professional hierarchy’.
+Her protest – a refusal to return to the US – saw her stripped of her philosophy tenure at Wellesley College.
+In the introduction to her book’s second volume (which was republished in 2013, but remains open-source), Piper writes of being ‘gently eased out of the United States, gently eased out of my tenured full professorship […] or any remaining status in that professional hierarchy’.
 In 2017 at Hamburger Bahnhof, Piper’s work represents another form of publishing, in that rich, civic sense of ‘making public’.
 In its quiet deception and transpersonal acuity, the work should be interpreted within a tradition of civil disobedience: a tradition that must trust there is a future to invest in. it’s a trust that’s worth rebuilding.

 First published in Issue 187